Cat Lake First Nation: History

+The community had to be evacuated during the 2026 Canadian wildfires.

 The Cat Lake reserve is within the boundaries of the territory described by the James Bay Treaty of 1905 — Treaty 9.
 The reserve was originally 218 ha and increased to 1771 ha in 2003 under the Government of Canada's Addition to Reserve Policy.
 The First Nation has reserved itself the Cat Lake 63C Indian Reserve, in which the community of Cat Lake, Ontario is located.

 The community maintains strong ties with Mishkeegogamang First Nation.

 Governance

 The Cat Lake First Nation is governed by an elected Chief, Deputy Chief, and four Councillors.
 The current Chief is Russell Wesley, and the Deputy Chief is Matthew Keewaykapow.
 The Head Councillor is Abraham Keesickquayash; the other three Councillors are Irene Gray-Oombash, Gordina D. Oombash, and Allen Sr Oombash.

 The council is a member of the Windigo First Nations Council, a non-political regional chiefs' council.
 In turn, the Windigo First Nations Council is a member of the larger Nishnawbe Aski Nation, a Tribal Political Organisation which represents many of the First Nations in northwestern Ontario.